STOC-Machine/px4-firmware/README.md

 # px4-firmware

 This repository holds the code of the px4 flight stack.
 This code is compiled and runs correctly with the simulated vehicles.
 It was first cloned from the [PX4/Firmware repository](https://github.com/PX4/Firmware) in the summer of 2019.
 It has not been updated from the original repository since.
-This repository acts as a working version the px4 flight stack.
+This repository acts as a working version of the px4 flight stack.
 It is not meant to be an up to date version of the px4 flight stack.

 ## Running Simulation